benmolyneux/interview-app/README.md

 - src/styles/Home.Module.css - The CSS styling
 - src/types/index.ts - Types for the UI and API

-The API uses an in-memory cache to simulate a database.
-The package it is using is called [memory-cache](https://www.npmjs.com/package/memory-cache).
+The API uses an in-memory RDS database and Drizzle ORM.
+Documentation for Drizzle ORM queries is here: https://orm.drizzle.team/docs/rqb.

 # Setup